operator-framework/operator-sdk/doc/test-framework/writing-e2e-tests.md

 $ operator-sdk test local ./test/e2e --namespace operator-test --no-setup
 ```

-For more documentation on the `operator-sdk test local` command, see the [SDK CLI Reference][sdk-cli-ref] doc.
+For more documentation on the `operator-sdk test local` command, see the [SDK CLI Reference][cli-test-local] doc.

 ### Skip-Cleanup-Error Flag